AkashV89/Tutedude-Python-Programing-Task-1-module-2/README.md

-#creat a personal greeting Message
+# create a personal greeting Message

-# Step 1: Take user's first and last name as input
+# Step 1: Take the user's first and last name as input

 first_name = input("Enter your first name: ").strip()